ashiq24/CoDA-NO/README.md

 [2] He, Kaiming, Xinlei Chen, Saining Xie, Yanghao Li, Piotr Dollár, and Ross Girshick.
 "Masked autoencoders are scalable vision learners."

+## Reminder 1
+Thank you again for your thoughtful review and helpful suggestions.
+We made a significant effort to address each of your questions, including concerns regarding experiment design, other evaluation metrics, and a few implementation details.
+We respectfully ask that if you feel more positively about our paper, to please consider updating your score.
+If not, please let us know what can be further improved; we are happy to continue the discussion any time until the end of the discussion period, April 4th; thanks!

 ## Reviewer R8HL